OnionUI/Onion/website/versioned_docs/version-4.0/Resources/Emulators.md

 - Rom Folder: `ATARIST`
 - Extensions: `.st` `.msa` `.zip` `.stx` `.dim` `.ipf` (must be lowercase)
 - Bios: `tos.img`
 > _The plain ST mode only works with TOS 1.00, 1.02, 1.04, or 2.06.
 STE mode requires any of the TOS versions 1.xx or 2.xx.
 TOS 3.0x is for TT, and TOS 4.0x is for Falcon._
-> For more information please review [the official core documentation](https://docs.libretro.com/library/hatari/)

 <img alt="experimental" src="https://user-images.githubusercontent.com/44569252/190520187-500c6659-b99b-497a-b2f3-817f1e6e2669.png" />
 </td></table>